tttor/ctrl-foundation/method/value-based/vin_tamar_2016.md

 * better generalization
 * learn to plan
 * RL for task and motion planning
-* is not this: plan to lean
+* is not this: plan to lean?
+NO, VIN learns a planning computation using standard RL and IL algorithms
   > @intro: ...
 The sequential nature of decision making in RL is inherently different than the one-step decisions in supervised learning, and in general **requires some form of planning**..
 * what kind of planning used in:
   > @sec 3: ... any standard planning algorithm can be used to obtain the value function
+  * is it Q-learning in equ(1)